mboro2000/KuPID/README.md

 ## Sample Tutorial

-To demonstrate KuPID's abilities, we've provided an RNAseq sample of PacBio HiFi reads sequenced from 3500 genes in the human genome.
+To demonstrate KuPID's abilities, we've provided an RNAseq sample of PacBio HiFi reads sequenced from chr1 of the human genome.
 In addition, we've provided an annotation file of the novel isoforms present in the sample.

 To complete the downstream analysis, users should have access to the following software:
 1. minimap2